 Careers in the Law — While the program is academic in nature, there are a number of exciting and enjoyable activities that take place outside of the classroom, such as: visits to the Florida Supreme Court and local law firms, moot court oral arguments, and visits from prominent attorneys in a variety of practice areas.

 Thanks to the continued support and generosity of Florida State Law alumnus Wayne Hogan ('72), President of Terrell Hogan, and his wife, Patricia, the program has a financially secure future.
 In 2000, the Hogans designated part of a $2 million gift to the law school to endow the program.
 Their 2003 gift of an additional $1 million allows the law school to permanently maintain the size of the program at approximately 60 students each year.

-For more information about our Summer for Undergraduates Program, please visit our Frequently Asked Questions page or contact the Office of Student Affairs at 850.644.7338.
+For more information about our Summer for Undergraduates Program, please visit our Frequently Asked Questions page or contact the Office of Student Advancement at 850.644.7338.